Jordan181/tfl_scheduler/README.md

 # Overview

-This is a flask app using apscheduler for shceduling and SQLAlchemy with PostgreSQL for the database.
+Flask web app for shceduling calls to the TFL disruptions endpoint and storing the result in a database, using apscheduler for shceduling and SQLAlchemy with PostgreSQL backend.

-I spent approximately 5 hours on the task.

-Technologies I had to learn:
-    - apscheduler was a completely new tool for me
-    - flask - had not used flask in well over a year so had to refresh

 ## API: